The Urgent Need Today: Changing US Demographics

 Published by Erin Duffin, January 28, 2020 on Statista.

-It’s important to remember that the change in US demographics comes at a time when there are tremendous global demographic upheavals: The war in Syria was at its apex in 2015, followed by an alleged genocide in Myanmar and many other conflicts and catastrophes around the globe, causing an unprecedented 79.5 million refugees on our planet as of 2019.
-That’s 1 in every 97 people, according to the United Nations High Commissioner for Refugees (UNHCR) Global Trends 2020 report.19 The conflicts and natural disasters that led to the mass displacement of one percent of the world’s population also impact our perception of and communication with other cultures.
+It’s important to remember that the change in US demographics comes at a time when there are tremendous global demographic upheavals: The war in Syria was at its apex in 2015, followed by a genocide of the Rohingya ethnic minority in Myanmar, the U.S. withdrawal from Afghanistan in 2021, the Russian invasion of Ukraine in 2022, the Israel–Hamas war beginning in 2023, and many other conflicts and catastrophes around the globe, causing an unprecedented 117.3 million displaced people on our planet as of 2023.23 The conflicts and natural disasters that led to the mass displacement of one percent of the world’s population also impact our perception of and communication with other cultures.
 As an example, Muslim refugees fleeing armed conflict today are treated very differently than refugees who fled former Soviet Union and Communist Eastern Europe during the Cold War and were embraced by the West.

 Figure 1.3: Some countries have been more welcoming to displaced persons than others during the current refugee crisis.